'Wombs for rent' business flourishes in Laos

 But few medical centres in Laos are equipped for surrogate births, particularly the twins often resulting from the multiple embryo implants used in In Vitro Fertilisation (IVF), who are more likely to be born premature and require specialist care.

-"Neonatal intensive care units are only available in neighboring Thailand," said Everingham, whose group includes two Thai hospitals and two Vientiane medical centers for surrogate births.
+"Neonatal intensive care units are only available in neighbouring Thailand," said Everingham, whose group includes two Thai hospitals and two Vientiane medical centres for surrogate births.

 Thailand's ban on surrogacy services followed scandals such as one in which an Australian couple was accused of abandoning a surrogate baby born with Down's syndrome.